rafaelsutiono/home-security-system/README.md

 - motion detected

-## How it Works + Diagram
+## How it Works
 The alarm is disarmed by default, therefore its initial state is 'disarmed'.
+Take a look at the diagram below showing how the machine works.

 ```mermaid
 graph LR;